Ambulocetus: Discovery

 The Kuldana Formation is constrained to sometime during the Lutetian stage of the Early Eocene, and the remains may date to 48–47 million years ago.
 The holotype specimen, HGSP 18507, is a partial skeleton initially discovered preserving an incomplete skull (missing the snout), some elements of the vertebral column and ribs, as well as portions of the fore- and hind-limb.
 Other specimens initially found were HGSP 18473 (a second premolar), HGSP 18497 (a third premolar), HGSP 18472 (a tail vertebra), and HGSP 18476 (lower portion of a femur).
 The holotype was found in a silt and mudstone bed over a 1.8 m2 area.
 Further excavation recovered most of the holotype's skeleton—most notably the hip, sacrum, and most of ribcage and thoracolumbar series (the spine excluding the neck, sacrum, and tail).
 These left the holotype about 80% complete by 2002, making it the most completely known cetacean from the time period.
 In 2009, some more elements of the holotype's jawbone were identified from a then-recently prepared matrix block.

-Though it was known that cetaceans descended from land mammals before the discovery of Ambulocetus, the only evidence of this in the fossil record was the 52-million-year-old (fully terrestrial) Pakicetus and the Paleocene mesonychids (as there was a hypothesised link between cetaceans and mesonychids).
+Though it was known that cetaceans descended from land mammals before the discovery of Ambulocetus, the only evidence of this in the fossil record was the 52-million-year-old (fully terrestrial) Pakicetus and the Paleocene mesonychians (as there was a hypothesised link between cetaceans and mesonychians).
 The limbs of more aquatic Eocene cetaceans did not preserve very well.
 Ambulocetus demonstrated that cetaceans swam by flexing the spine up and down (undulation) before they had evolved the tail fluke, forelimb propulsion evolved relatively late, and that cetaceans went through an otter-like phase with spinal undulation and hindlimb propulsion.
 These had already been hypothesised to have occurred in the earliest aquatic cetaceans, but were impossible to test without more complete remains.
 The describers noted that, "Ambulocetus represents a critical intermediate between land mammals and marine cetaceans."